DSri01/ENGG1340_Group_163_Project-/README.md

 **Step 1: Create the executable Game file**

-The game is played by first entering command "make Game", which creates an executable file "Game" (Though you do not need to enter command "make Game" again if "Game" executable file is already present).
+The game is played by first entering command "make Game", which creates an executable file "Game" (Though you do not need to enter command "make Game" again and again if "Game" executable file is already present).

-*Note:* You can use "make clean" command to remove all .o files
+*Note:* You can use "make clean" command to remove all .o files.

 **Step 2: Run the executable file**

-Run the executable file Game by the command "./Game"
+Run the executable file Game by the command "./Game".

 **Step 3: Enjoy**